-The CARB has found that the income approach is the appropriate valuation approach for determination of the assessment of the subject property.
-It finds that the Complainant's application of this approach is not reasonable given the evidence regarding the superiority of the subject and the market rental evidence.
+While the CARB finds that the income approach is the appropriate valuation approach for determination of the assessment of the subject property, it finds that the Complainant's application of this approach results in a lower value that has not been adequately supported.
+With consideration given to a more appropriate rent rate, the final outcome is similar to the 2010 assessment.